The institution and its history

 Free access to knowledge

-Courses are open to all, free of charge, without prior registration, subject to availability.
+Lectures are open to all, free of charge, without prior registration, subject to availability.
 They begin in October each year with an interdisciplinary colloquium.
-The course program is available at reception or on the website.
+The lecture program is available at reception or on the website.

-The Collège de France publishes the full text of inaugural lectures (Fayard collection), proceedings of colloquia and lecture series (Odile Jacob collection), the Lettre du Collège de France and a "yearbook" summarizing the annual teaching of each professor.
+The Collège de France publishes the full text of opening lectures, proceedings of colloquia and lecture series, as well as a yearbook which, since 1901, has summarized the annual teaching of each professor.

-Its website, at the heart of the institution's life and its mission to disseminate knowledge, offers Internet users a teaching schedule and current events, a large number of audio and video lectures and symposia, scientific documents and access to electronic publications.
+Its website, at the heart of the institution's life and its mission to disseminate knowledge, offers Internet users a schedule of lectures and events, a large number of lectures and symposia in audio and video format, scientific documents and access to electronic publications.